philthephatman/awesome-hacking-lists/hackwith.md

 - [pymetasploit](https://github.com/allfro/pymetasploit) - A full-fledged msfrpc library for Metasploit framework.
 - [Limon](https://github.com/monnappa22/Limon) - Limon is a sandbox developed as a research project written in python, which automatically collects, analyzes, and reports on the run time indicators of Linux malware.
 It allows one to inspect Linux malware before execution, during execution, and after execution (post-mortem analysis) by performing static, dynamic and memory analysis using open source tools
 - [theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure
-- [pub](https://github.com/tintinweb/pub) - police line - do not cross...
+- [pub](https://github.com/tintinweb/pub) - Vulnerability Notes, PoC Exploits and Write-Ups for security issues disclosed by tintinweb
 - [xssless](https://github.com/mandatoryprogrammer/xssless) - An automated XSS payload generator written in python.
 - [getExploit](https://github.com/Gioyik/getExploit) - :bomb: Download exploits from exploit-db.com
 - [ranger](https://github.com/funkandwagnalls/ranger) - A tool for security professionals to access and interact with remote Microsoft Windows based systems.